ServerlessLife/vitepress-test/README.md

 - ⭐ Your name here for notable code or documentation contributions or sample projects submitted with a bug report that resulted in tool improvement.

-## Declarment
+## Disclaimer

-Lambda Live Debugger is provided "as is", without warranty of any kind, express or implied.
+Lambda Live Debugger is provided "as is," without warranty of any kind, expressed or implied.
 Use it at your own risk, and be mindful of potential impacts on performance, security, and costs when using it in your AWS environment.